How Can I Make Money in the First Year of MIPS?

 Image courtesy CMS.

 How you perform in each of these categories will award you a total MIPS score.
-Quality is worth 60 points, the Improvement Activities category is worth 15 points and the Advancing Care Information category is worth 25 points.
-These total 100 points which is the basis for the point line we studied above.
+Quality is worth 60 points.
+The Improvement Activities category is worth 15 points and the Advancing Care Information category is worth 25 points.
+These together total 100 points which is the basis for the point line we studied above.

-Before we go any further with category requirements, I will link here to our three-part series we recently completed that thoroughly examines the requirements for each category of MIPS.
+Before we go any further with category requirements, I will link below to our three-part series that thoroughly examines the requirements for each category of MIPS.
 If you get lost, reference these blogs to help you sort out the requirements.

 But come on.
-You can do more than just this.
+You can do more than just that.
 We believe in you.

 Here is a look at the requirements for partial participation in the MIPS program.
-Note that the guidelines aren’t very clear, but the biggest differentiator between the two reporting options is that in partial participation, you must submit something from each category.
-For partial participation data from three categories must be submitted for at least 90 consecutive days of 2017.
+Note that the guidelines aren’t very clear, but the biggest differentiator between the two reporting options is that with partial participation, you must submit something from each category.
+For partial participation, some data from all three categories must be submitted for at least 90 consecutive days of 2017.

 Now for those of you out there that are looking to make a bit of money in 2019, you will want to fully participate in MIPS.
 It’s not as hard as you might think.
 For instance, you do not need to report for 365 days of the year.
 In the Quality category, you are required to submit a minimum of 90 days up to 365 days.
 The other categories only require 90 consecutive days of data.
 Here are the requirements for full participation in MIPS.